-We have never declared or paid cash dividends on our common stock.
-We currently intend to retain all available funds and any future earnings for use in the operation of our business and do not anticipate paying any cash dividends on our common stock in the foreseeable future.
-Any future determination to declare dividends will be made at the discretion of our board of directors and will depend on our financial condition, operating results, capital requirements, general business conditions and other factors that our board of directors may deem relevant.
+We have not declared or paid any cash dividends on our common stock since our inception.
+We do not plan to pay dividends in the foreseeable future.
+We currently intend to retain all available funds and any future earnings, if any, for use in the operation of our business.
+Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to applicable laws, and will depend on our financial condition, results of operations, capital requirements, general business conditions and other factors that our board of directors may deem relevant, and subject to the restrictions contained in future financing instruments.
+Consequently, stockholders will need to sell shares of our common stock to realize a return on their investment, if any.